Everyone in our team plays an important role in helping to build the foundations of a healthier society.

 We believe better health for all is within our reach and by becoming a more diverse, equitable and inclusive organisation together we can achieve this.

 We are working to embed diversity, equity and inclusion (DEI) into everything we do.
-In 2019, we set an agenda for our approach which underpins how we manage our assets, who we employ and partner with, and how we make decisions.
+Two years ago, we set an agenda for our approach.
+This underpins how we manage our assets, who we employ and partner with, and how we make decisions.

 We made our commitment to DEI not only because it is the right thing to do, but because we genuinely believe it will enable us to be more effective in driving health equity.

-Better health for all is within our reach, but to achieve this, we need people from a range of different backgrounds and experiences to inform our organisational culture and practice.
-Removing barriers and taking bold actions to ensure our own organisation is equitable, diverse and inclusive, is central to this aim.
+Better health for all is within our reach.
+However, to achieve this, we need people from a range of different backgrounds and experiences to inform our organisational culture and practice.
+Therefore, removing barriers and taking bold actions to ensure our own organisation is equitable, diverse and inclusive, is central to this aim.

-To do this, we not only look at our internal practices, but we also support a diverse pipeline of partners and suppliers and take intentional action to ensure our actions today leave behind a fair and equitable legacy and we use our influence as a foundation to encourage and enable others to do the same.
+To do this, we not only look at our internal practices.
+We also support a diverse pipeline of partners and suppliers, and take intentional action to ensure our actions today leave behind a fair and equitable legacy.
+Most importantly, we use our influence as a foundation to encourage and enable others to do the same.

 As an organisation, we have collectively crafted our own definitions of diversity, equity and inclusion.
 These reflect the needs of our mission to build the foundations of a healthier society and reduce inequality in health.
 They underpin our cultural values: being enterprising, collaborative and delivery minded.